 The company underscores efficiency with vehicle space ideal to sleep four adults and seatbelts for five passengers.

 Avid Alaska travelers themselves, Get Lost owners have extended trip options to include accessory hire the outdoor travel environs of the Great Land.
 Camp gear, additional external seating or expanded kitchen fare packages, owners say, create a tailored experience while on tour.

-Get Lost COO Darren Hawes feels the company offers fresh perspective for the Alaska traveler.
+Get Lost COO Darren Hawes feels the company offers a fresh perspective for the Alaska traveler.

-Also in its early years is new eatery, Homer Spit Oyster Bar [HSOB], a sustainability driven local dining option founded by longtime Girdwood resident, Suvi Bayly.
+Also in its early years is a new eatery, Homer Spit Oyster Bar [HSOB], a sustainability-driven local dining option founded by longtime Girdwood resident, Suvi Bayly.

 The Co-Op comprises a Kachemak Bay hatchery facility where pacific oysters are grown to introduce non-indigenous stock for commercial purposes.
 And, according to HSOB data, all oysters undergo testing by Alaska Department of Environmental Conservation prior to harvest.
 The link of Co-Op hatchery with oyster bar, says Suvi Bayly, offers a K-Bay maritime product that expresses the flavor of the K-Bay environment.

 HSOB intends to enhance the homegrown market by attracting “the true oyster aficionado” as well as protecting Alaska ecosystems by selling and serving locally farmed fare.

 Fashion & Arts

 Tapping into the world of e-commerce, locally powered online brand Gather Green takes what founder and Girdwood resident, Lindsey Helmbrecht describe as a unique approach to novel products.